NavyaG-lab/Tech-writer/onboarding/introduction.md

   - [ ]  Read the avros from S3
 - [ ]  Create a **producer** to publish each row of the dataset
 - [ ]  Create a **consumer** to read the published messages and persist to datomic
-- [ ]  Create a graphql api for the Bill information
+- [ ]  Create a graphql API for the Bill information

 ## Creating the Dataset